1RedOne/ClientFaux/README.md

 There is now practically no setup to the tool, simply download the newest release from releases above!
 Run the installer then launch ClientFaux as a standard user account (or admin, doesn't matter).

+**Requires HTTP Mode enabled on Primary**
+*Working on allowing https mode, but presently only expected to work with a primary which allows http communications*

 Navigate to the `⚙CM Settings' tab and provide your CM Servers FQDN or netbios name, then the three letter site code.
 The tool **will not** work without both.

 Then switch to the **Naming** tab and provide your client base name and the starting and ending device IDs you'd like to create in CM.